kburchfiel/rope/README.md

 **3.3.3.1.
 Shorter outlines for more frequent words**

+One rule that I sat for myself when coming up with new outlines was that all outlines for root words in the top 1000 had to be 4 keypresses or less, and all other outlines in ROPE had to be 5 keypresses or less.
+This restriction has had a major impact on my outline choices.

-In general, I tried to assign shorter outlines to more common words in ROPE, and 5-stroke outlines to less common words, with the overall goal being to reduce the number of keypresses that you'll use in an average day of writing.
-(All of the outlines in the top 1000 have 4 or fewer keypresses.)
+In general, I tried to assign shorter outlines (with 4 keypresses or fewer) to more common words in ROPE, and 5-keypress outlines to less common words, with the overall goal being to reduce the number of keypresses that you'll use in an average day of writing.
 Another benefit of starting with shorter outlines was that I could then use the words those outlines stood for as components of stories for longer outlines that included them.

 **3.3.3.2.
 Different outline endings work better for different parts of speech**